joyent/triton-kbmapi/docs/index.md

 recovery process on the CN.
 This recovery process on the CN will decrypt the current `recovery_token` value for the lost PIV token that was created during the lost PIV token's CreatePivtoken request or a subsequent `CreatePivtoken` request.
-For some TBD amount of time, earlier `recovery_token` values may also be allowed to account for propagation delays when updating recovery configurations using changefeed.
-KBMAPI may also optionally periodically purge members of a PIV token's `recovery_tokens` array that are sufficiently old to no longer be considered valid (even when accounting for propagation delays).
+KBMAPI will periodically purge members of a PIV token's `recovery_tokens` array that are sufficiently old to no longer be considered valid (even when accounting for propagation delays).

 The CN submits a ReplacePivtoken request to replace the unavailable PIV token with a new PIV token.
 The `:guid` parameter is the guid of the unavailable PIV token.